 If you love Sushi, you will love the next three posts I have for you!
-I’m starting off my Sushi series with this delicious Eel Sauce that many Thai and Japanese restaurants serve.
+I’m starting off my Sushi series with how to make your own sushi eel sauce.
+Many Thai and Japanese restaurants serve this sauce.

 Now — I am not one for raw sushi — it has to be cooked — all the way cooked — or I won’t eat it.
 Our favorite dish there is a tempura fried sushi roll that they call the Kentucky Roll.
 It is served with Wasabi paste on the side and topped with a delicious eel sauce.